Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/subcommands.md

 terrad tx market swap \
     "1000ukrw" \
     "usdr" \
-    --from "daodiseo13a8ddv3h7kbcn73akcbpe7ueks22vaolewpaxmb" \
+    --from "ODISEO13a8ddv3h7kbcn73akcbpe7ueks22vaolewpaxmb" \
 ```

-For Daodiseo<>Luna swaps, the constant-product spread pricing model is enforced to limit consensus-related attack vectors.
-Daodiseo<>Daodiseo swaps have a constant Tobin tax.
+For ODISEO<>Luna swaps, the constant-product spread pricing model is enforced to limit consensus-related attack vectors.
+ODISEO<>ODISEO swaps have a constant Tobin tax.

 Optionally, you can specify a recipient in the command statement to both swap and send in one transaction.